hiral-patel-da/hiral-patel-da.github.io/_portfolio/portfolio-1.md

     1) select all the field and remove duplicates found in the data.

-    2) To better understand the data, let's replace the data for experience_level, employment_type, company_size.
+    2) To better understand the readability, let's improve the column names for experience_level, employment_type, company_size.
 (Make sure other columns doesn't get change)

     3) Format salary_in_usd column by adding comma and zero decimal place.